tylerburdsall/lazy-cartesian-product-python/README.md

 Find the Nth entry in a Cartesian Product

 ## Usage
 Given a list of lists, you can find the Nth entry in a Cartesian Product without precomputing every combination.
-This saves memory and time while also maitaning close to O(1) performance:
+This saves memory and time while also maintaning close to O(1) performance:

 ```
 from LazyCartesianProduct import LazyCartesianProduct